snl-dakota/dakota-examples/official/local_reliability_mean_value/README.md

 # Summary

-Find the mean value using local optimization over continuous uncertain variables.
-Related to [Local Relaiability - MPP](../local_reliability/README.md).
+Estimate statistics using the mean-value reliability method

 ### Run Dakota

    `dakota -i logratio_uq_reliability_mv.in -o logratio_uq_reliability.out`

 # What problem does this solve?

-See [Local Relaiability - MPP] example(../local_reliability/README.md) for description of problem.
+This example estimates the probability, reliability, and generalized reliability levels corresponding to user-specified response levels of the “log ratio” response function:

+$`\qquad \qquad g(x1, x2) = \frac {x1} {x2}​`$

+where x1 and x2 are identically distributed lognormal random variables with means of 1, standard deviations of 0.5, and correlation coefficient of 0.3.

 # What method will we use?

-If the user specifies local reliability as a method with no additional specification on how to do the MPP search (for example, by commenting out mpp search no approx in the local_reliability.in), then no MPP search is done: the Mean Value method is used.
+If the user specifies `local_reliability` as a method with no `mpp_search` specification, then the "mean value" method is used.
+The mean value method requires only the values of the response and its gradient at the means of the variables, and thus can be very inexpensive.
+However, the method assumes that the variables are normal and uncorrelated, and that the response is a linear function of the variables.
+Estimates of the statistics when these assumptions are not met can be very poor; see comparison with the more accurate results obtained using FORM below.

 ## Analysis Driver

-Built-in Dakota driver, log_ratio
+Built-in Dakota driver, `log_ratio`

-_TODO: Characterize the analysis driver._

 ### Inputs

+The Dakota input file `logratio_uq_reliability_mv.in`.

 ### Outputs

+Screen output, redirected to the file `logratio_uq_reliability.out`.

 # Interpret the results